 • Citizenship could be lost by termination, renunciation, deprivation on certain grounds

-• Citizen of a Commonwealth country would have status of a Commonwealth citizen in India
+• Citizen of a Commonwealth country would have the status of a Commonwealth citizen in India

 2. The Citizenship (Amendment) Act of 1986: This act specifically deals with the citizenship of the state of Assam.
-It mentions that illegal migrants to get citizenship need to be registered with Indian consulate in prescribed format.
+It mentions those illegal migrants to get citizenship to need to be registered with the Indian consulate in the prescribed format.

-3. The Citizenship (Amendment) Act of 1992: According to this Act any person born outside India is considered as citizen of India by virtue of Citizenship by Descent if either of the parents was citizen at the time of his birth.
+3. The Citizenship (Amendment) Act of 1992: According to this Act any person born outside India is considered a citizen of India by virtue of Citizenship by Descent if either of the parents was a citizen at the time of his birth.

 4. The Citizenship (Amendment) Act of 2003: This Act introduces several provisions for overseas citizens regarding their registration, rights in India etc.

-5. The Citizenship (Amendment) Act of 2005: This Act is based on the recommendations of Parliamentary Standing Committee on Home Affairs.
-It provides for dual citizenship to PIO’s of 16 countries.
+5. The Citizenship (Amendment) Act of 2005: This Act is based on the recommendations of the Parliamentary Standing Committee on Home Affairs.
+It provides for dual citizenship to PIO of 16 countries.

 Modes of acquisition of Citizenship

 - By birth: The grant of citizenship under this clause is subject to changes according to amendments in place at that time.